ALLIANCEBERNSTEIN HOLDING L.P. ANNOUNCES FOURTH QUARTER RESULTS

-Third quarter net revenues of $987 million decreased 10% from $1.1 billion in the third quarter of 2021.
-The decrease was primarily due to lower investment advisory base fees, distribution revenues, Bernstein Research revenues and performance-based fees.
+Fourth quarter 2022 adjusted net revenues of $802 million decreased 22% from the fourth quarter of 2021.
+The decrease is primarily due to lower performance-based fees, investment advisory base fees and Bernstein Research revenues.

 Operating Income, Margin and Net Income Per Unit

 Fourth quarter 2022 adjusted operating income of $232 million decreased 41% from $394 million in the fourth quarter of 2021.
 Adjusted operating margin of 28.9% decreased 960 basis points from 38.5%.

 Full year 2022 adjusted operating income of $947 million decreased 22% from $1.2 billion in 2021.
 Adjusted operating margin of 28.4% decreased 520 basis points from 33.6%.

 Fourth quarter 2022 adjusted diluted net income per Unit was $0.70 as compared to $1.29 in the fourth quarter of 2021.
 Full year adjusted diluted net income per Unit was $2.94 as compared to $3.89 in 2021.

 As of December 31, 2022, we had 4,436 employees, including 203 AB CarVal employees, compared to 4,118 employees as of December 31, 2021 and 4,490 as of September 30, 2022, including 196 AB CarVal employees.